pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### 26.3.3 Performance Management

-Performance management at The Enterprise is not an annual eventâ€”it's a continuous process of goal-setting, feedback, development, and recognition.
+Performance management at The Enterprise is not an annual event—it's a continuous process of goal-setting, feedback, development, and recognition.
 We adopt the Quarterly OKR + Monthly Check-in model, which provides structure while maintaining flexibility and real-time feedback.

 #### Quarterly OKR Framework

 **OKR Structure:**
 - **Objectives:** 3-4 per quarter, qualitative and inspirational
 - **Key Results:** 2-3 per objective, quantitative and measurable
-- **Alignment:** OKRs cascade from Empire â†’ Portfolio â†’ Team â†’ Individual
+- **Alignment:** OKRs cascade from Empire → Portfolio → Team → Individual
 - **Transparency:** All OKRs visible in Dashboard (except confidential ones)

 **OKR Setting Process:**